PODCAST "The Bulletin"

 Theme: The 36th Season of Music in São Roque

-Guest: Pedro Neves is a principal of the Orquestra Clássica de Espinho, a professor at the National Superior Academy of Orchestra, and a doctoral student at the University of Évora.
-In 2006 and 2008, he was the assistant conductor to conductor Michael Zilm.
-He was the Principal Conductor of the Algarve Orchestra, Guest Conductor of the Gulbenkian Orchestra, and is a regular guest of the main Portuguese orchestras.
+Guest: Pedro Neves is a member of the Espinho Classical Orchestra, a professor at the National Superior Academy of Orchestra, and a PhD candidate at the University of Évora.
+In 2006 and 2008, he was assistant conductor to Maestro Michael Zilm.
+He was Principal Conductor of the Algarve Orchestra, Guest Conductor of the Gulbenkian Orchestra, and is a regular guest of major Portuguese orchestras.
 He has also conducted the Joensuu City Orchestra (Finland) and the Porto Alegre Symphony Orchestra (Brazil).
-He is the founder of the Camerata Alma Mater, which is dedicated to the interpretation of the repertoire for string orchestra.
+He is the founder of Camerata Alma Mater, which is dedicated to performing string orchestra repertoire.

 Episode 32, 2024